dcrbz/anvil-gui/README.md

 ## Compilation

 Build with `mvn clean install`.
-Do note that you will need the spigot jars in this repo to be installed on your local repository.
-To make this easier, you can use [this shell script](https://gist.github.com/WesJD/39b8f0c88f74bc952e27a737d3a67234).
+Do note that you will need maven installed

 ## License